MichaelCurrin/rewrite-git-author/README.md

 [![Made with Bash](https://img.shields.io/badge/Bash->=3-blue?logo=gnu-bash&logoColor=white)](https://www.gnu.org/software/bash/)

-A simple tool replace change the email address for all commits in a repo by a user using a single command.
+A simple tool to replace the email address for all commits in a repo by a user - using a single command.
+The timestamps and patches of the commits are left as is.

 ## Sample usage

+Run the shell script:

 ```sh
 $ rewrite_author.sh OLD_EMAIL NEW_MAIL
 ```

+Then check your Git log and force push if you're satisfied.

-e.g.
+e.g. If your ran this:

 ```sh
 $ rewrite_author.sh old@example.com new@another-example.com
 ```

-Then check your Git log.

-Your commits will have changed from the old email:
+Then your commits will be changed from the old email like:

 ```
 Author: Foo Bar old@example.com